 Things to do

-Vacations are about making memories and when you go out to enjoy the nightlife around Myrtle Beach you’ll be making memories then, too.
-There are plenty of affordable shows and nightlife in Myrtle Beach and the surrounding areas.
+Vacations are about making memories and the nightlife around Myrtle Beach can provide you with phenomenal memories, too.
+There are plenty of shows, clubs and live entertainment in Myrtle Beach and the surrounding areas.
 Whether you’re listening to live music or dancing under the stars, this is your vacation so be sure to let your hair down and have a good time!

 Myrtle Waves Water Park With over 20 acres of park, Myrtle Waves Water Park combines swerves, curves and shoots from every direction imaginable.
 Every Wednesday in the summer is Movie Night for the whole family this summer.
 Dive in at 4 p.m., shows begin at dusk. $11.99 each plus tax for all heights and ages.
 Plus popcorn is only $1.
 Movie Night is weather permitting and features below are subject to change without notice.